-The program kicks off its sixth Common Build competition.
+The program kicks off its sixth Common Build competition this weekend.

 Crowd gathers in Boston’s Dewey Square for Urbascope, one of the projects completed for Common Boston Common Build (CBCB) 2010.
 Conceived by a group of Syracuse students, the projects explored wayfinding and the festival theme, Where we connect.